Gordon Pinsent: Career

-He wrote several screenplays, including The Rowdyman and John and the Missus.

-His plays include Easy Down Easy (1987) and Brass Rubbings (1989).

 Personal life and death

 Pinsent married actress Charmion King in 1962.
 They remained together until her death in 2007.
 Their daughter, Leah Pinsent, is also an actress.
-Pinsent also has two children from a previous marriage and a son from another relationship.
+Pinsent also had two children, Barry and Beverley, from a previous marriage.

 On February 25, 2023, Pinsent died at a hospital in Toronto at age 92, from complications of a cerebral hemorrhage.

 Awards

-Pinsent was a companion of The Order of Canada and a Fellow of The Royal Society of Canada.